davishoang96/See/README.md

 2. Click "Open Image" or press `⌘O`
 3. Select an image file
 4. Grant folder access when prompted (one-time per folder)
+   - This grants both read and write permissions
+   - Allows viewing images and saving rotated images

 ### After Setup
 - Double-click any image to open in See (if set as default)